Sonata No. 6 in E-flat major (J. C. F. Bach)

-Sonata No. 6 in E-flat major WXI/3 is a sonata written for keyboard by Johann Christoph Friedrich Bach.
+Sonata No. 6 in E♭ major, WXI/3 is a sonata written for keyboard by Johann Christoph Friedrich Bach.

 Structure

 The piece starts off with a motif, which is in the score image, that then repeats with a slight variation at the end.
 There is then a short section involving a sequence and many typical baroque trills.
 There is then a section where the left hand plays a sequence, followed by a right hand playing three semiquavers.
 After several of these, there is a new motif.
 This then ends in some syncopation and finally, the piece repeats its original tune.

-Further on, there is a modulation to A flat major, where the main theme is repeated.
-The piece ends with the last three-quarters of the original motif, its repeat and a modulation back to the original key of E flat major.
+Further on, there is a modulation to A♭ major, where the main theme is repeated.
+The piece ends with the last three-quarters of the original motif, its repeat and a modulation back to the original key of E♭ major.